 - Maintenance in the forest garden: mulching, water, weeding...

 - Vegetable garden maintenance: harvesting, planting, seed keeping...

 - Build the chicken place.

-- Swales digging.
+- Swales design and implementation

 People with knowledge and experience of permaculture are also always welcome here at Terra Purna.
 A big plus would be to find people that also believe in these kind of projects - the global movement of ecoliving and spaces for resilient living.

 We prefer volunteers stay with us for a minimum of 14 days, because this allows you to get to know us and the way we work here at Terra Purna.
 Longer stays are, of course, possible by arrangement and providing everything works out for everyone involved.